chaseleslie/canvas_capture/README.md

 To use, simply navigate to a page with an animated canvas element and click the extension's browser action (toolbar button).
 A list of canvases present on the page will be displayed with some details about each one.
-Click the capture butten next to the canvas that should be captured.
+Click the capture button next to the canvas that should be captured.
 When finished, click the stop button and a link will be generated to download the resulting video file (the file is constructed using Blobs; no network access is required).